 Below are 15 timeless lessons I have learned over the last 15 years.

 - Good Days Pass, And Bad Ones Too.
 In the last 15 years, I have had many good days where I have thumped my fist or felt extremely proud and satisfied.
 At the same time, I also have had my share of bad days where I have been shaken to the core.
 Yet if there is one timeless lesson which I have learned is that time stops for no one, and whether good or bad, days pass and take along with them their impressive highs as well as their depressive lows.
-If I compare my current self to my past self, I can say that the highs and the lows are more moderated now, and you won’t see me fist-pumping at a good day or getting anxious and sad at a bad day.
+If I compare my current self to my past self, I can say that the highs and the lows are more moderated now, and you won’t see me fist-pumping on a good day or getting anxious and sad on a bad day.

 “No man has been shattered by the blows of Fortune unless he was first deceived by her favors.” – Seneca

 - Process Over Outcome.
 When I started working, nothing but success mattered to me.
 And I defined success as external results – good marks in exams, high output at work, more business revenue, and so on.
 I wanted to reach these success milestones so badly that many times I even cut corners for them.
 Not to say that external success or results are not important, but today I view success very differently.
 Now I define success as doing the best I am capable of doing irrespective of the results they produce and expressing myself fully while doing so.
 I have learned to value the process over the outcome, and the journey rather than the destination.
 This has made me slow down and appreciate the people and the valuable relationships I build along the way.